-rator n, North Carolina ----------------------------
+Date Subdivision Administrator Town of Weddington, North Carolina ------ -- --

 OTHER MISCELLANEOUS SUBDIVISION PLAT APPROVALS - EXEMPT, RECOMBINATION, LOT LINE REVISIONS

 - Application provided by the Town.

 - Fee.

 - Final Plat with detailed information per Appendix 2A.

 Certificate of Approval for Recording

 I hereby certify that the plat shown hereon has been found to comply with the zoning regulations of the Town of Weddington, North Carolina.
 This plat is exempt from the Town of Weddington's subdivision regulation ordinance.